astronomer/docs/astro/configure-deployment-resources.md

 description: Learn how to configure Astro Deployment resources.
 ---

-After you create an Astro Deployment, you can modify its settings to fit the needs your organization.
+After you create an Astro Deployment, you can modify its settings to meet the unique requirements of your organization.

 On Astro, you can: